KFC Chicken Pot Pie (Best Copycat Recipe)

 Instructions

-- Bake for 15 minutes in the preheated oven.
-The crust should be a deep golden brown.
-When it is browned to your preference, cover with aluminum foil and continue baking for 15 minutes longer, until the filling is bubbling up under the crust.
+- BAKE: Bake for 15 minutes, until the crust is puffed and a deep golden brown.
+Loosely cover with foil and continue baking for 15 minutes longer, until the filling bubbles gently around the edges.

 Donna’s Notes